-The book was avaliable as free PostScript at CMU AI Repository, however, I remembered that version has a serious text box overflow that affects readability, and the equal sign was typeset weirdly.
+The book was available as a free PostScript file at CMU AI Repository, however, I remembered that version has a serious text box overflow that affects readability, and the equal sign was typeset weirdly.

 This version has the correction I made by typesetting from the originally available LaTeX source, in a Times Roman like font matches the printed version, and uses Letter Gothic Bold for lisp code.

-If you have tried to complied the LaTeX files of the book, your TeX processor would probably tell you that this is in an old version of LaTeX, and failed to compile that.
+If you have tried to compile the LaTeX files of the book, your TeX processor would probably tell you that this is in an old version of LaTeX, and failed to compile that.

 I struggled with this situation, too.
-I once though to develop my own parser to convert the LaTeX files to other markups.
+I once thought to develop my own parser to convert the LaTeX files to other markups.

 And there are two files named

 was intended to replace corresponding files in LaTeX 2.09

 distribution.
 Which the font file as a hint I managed to

 recover the font used in the original version.